uw-acme/HLS4ML_VS_MANUAL/documents/Nautilus/Nautilus_tutorial.md

 Nautilus is an organization that offers free computing resources to research groups

 For general and high level access to computing resources, [Coder](https://nationalresearchplatform.org/documentation/userdocs/coder/coder/)  can be used.
 Coder offers premade templates and easy access to FPGAs.
 However, Kubernetes allows a much finer control over everything including individual storage control, ability to request specific amounts of resources, and persistent storage even after shutting down a server.
-Coder can also be used with Kubernetes combining the best of both worlds.
+Coder can also be used with Kubernetes combining the best of both, however tutorials for this are hard to find.

 **A warning**, do not try to set up the following in WSL, there are many issues with it.
-For windows, running everything on Powershell works perfectly fine.
+For Windows, running everything in Powershell works perfectly fine.

 If you encounter any issues contact me at ceravcal@uw.edu or the NRP admins at [Element](https://element.nrp-nautilus.io/#/room/#general:matrix.nrp-nautilus.io)
-They usually don't repond on the weekends but are quick to respond on weekdays

 Before getting started read these policies https://nationalresearchplatform.org/documentation/userdocs/start/policies/